Tenancy databases may be used by lessors as a way of screening prospective tenants.

 - A court has made an order terminating the tenancy agreement; or

-- When the tenancy has ended, the tenant owes the lessor an amount that is more than the security will cover.
+- When the tenancy has ended, the tenant owes the lessor an amount that is more than the amount of the security bond.

 Any information recorded on a database must identify the reason for the listing in an accurate, complete and unambiguous way, such as, ‘eviction order given on grounds of rent arrears, tenant owes $500 in rent above the bond'.